pi-lar/neuropil/doc/source/whatis.rst

 As our company is originating from a background of integration projects, one of the pillars of neuropil obviously is a message orientated middleware.
 The difference: we know that operating a enterprise service bus imposes certain restrictions and requirements stemming from security and privacy.
-This is one reason why our apporach lacks a central system, but rather embraces a fully de-centralized setup.
+This is one reason why our approach lacks a central system, but rather embraces a fully de-centralized setup.
 Furthermore we assisted a few B2B projects in the past, and we know that the security measures for B2B data transfer are "heavier" than within a company.
 Take these two important aspects together and you're directly there, many design choices and details are based one of these two main aspects: de-centralized security and messaging, but central governance.

 As you'll see, the neuropil is a structure that sits in between all systems using it.
-It is and will be designe to enable interoperability between all connected devices, applications, processes and users.
+It is and will be designed to enable interoperability between all connected devices, applications, processes and users.
 Of we go with some other explanation to grasp what the neuropil messaging is or can be.